PStreams

 Credits

 The inspiration for this project came from seeing a message on the libstdc++-v3 mailing list asking what had happened to the pfstream classes that came with libstdc++-v2.
-Because I'd used a similar C++ wrapper for popen() where I work, and because I want to learn about Standard IOStreams, I decided to try to write a solution that would work with standard-conforming C++ libraries.
-(The pfstream classes were based on the old AT&T-style IOStreams and relied on GCC-specific libraries.)
+Because I'd used a similar C++ wrapper for popen() at work, and because I want to learn about standard iostreams, I decided to try to write a solution that would work with standard-conforming C++ libraries.
+(The pfstream classes were based on the old AT&T-style iostreams and relied on GCC-specific libraries.)
 PStreams is the result of that decision.

 The following have helped in one way or another: